nicolgit/blast/store-presence/README.md

 ## promotional text: Your passwords, safe and sound

-Blast is an open-source password and secrets keeper developed in Flutter.
-It can be used on Android, iOS, Windows, Web, Linux, and Mac.
+Blast is an open-source password and secrets keeper.
+It can be used on almost any modern device.
 It stores your passwords in an encrypted file, allowing you to remember only one password (the "master password") instead of all the username/password combinations that you use.

 Why choose Blast?